DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

 - 2 copies on local devices

-- 1 copy kept off-site or in the cloud
+- 1 copy kept off-site in a remote location or in the cloud

 We have had many, many customers who thought they had backups but didn’t.
 Here are some of the more common problems that we have seen: